Seed (2007 film): Cast

+Production

+Filming ran from July 17 to August 11, 2006 in British Columbia, Canada on a $10 million budget.

 Release

-The film was shown on the Weekend of Fear Festival in Erlangen, Germany on April 27, 2007.
+Seed was shown on the Weekend of Fear Festival in Erlangen, Germany on April 27, 2007.
 Director Uwe Boll was there to present the film and also to answer questions.
-Before the film started Boll emphasized the brutality of the film.
-Furthermore, he pointed out that PETA, who receive 2.5% of worldwide sales of the film, made archival recordings of animal cruelty available for the use in Seeds introduction, though this footage was obscured on-screen.
-Boll stated that this alteration had occurred in the processing laboratory without his knowledge.
+Before the film started, Boll emphasized the brutality of the film.
+Furthermore, he pointed out that PETA, who receive 2.5% of worldwide sales of the film, made archival recordings of animal cruelty available for the use in Seeds introduction.

-Home media

 The DVD release includes a trailer for the film and an Executing Seed featurette.
-The DVD also includes a short film by Richard Gale titled Criticized and a copy of the video game Advent Rising for PC, both which are unrelated to the Seed film.
+It also includes a short film by Richard Gale titled Criticized and a copy of the video game Advent Rising for PC, both which are unrelated to the Seed film.

 Reception

 Jonathan Melton of the Eye for Film gave the rating of one star out of five, explaining "endless faults" with the film: "the characters are uninteresting and forgettable, the dialogue is almost non-existent, the plot is riddled with holes.
 In short, this is not a good movie (the lowest rating on Eye For Film is one star, but if I could I would give it less)."
 The DVD release was also struck down with one of five score, with the review stating that "almost by accident, [the featurette] manages to tell you more about a film set than dozens of other behind the scenes features on better films."

 Johnny Butane of Dread Central gave the film a score of two out of five.